eth-brownie/brownie/docs/python-package.rst

 Accessing the Network
 =====================

 The ``brownie.network`` module contains methods for network interaction.
-The simplest way to connect is with the ``network.connect`` method:
+The simplest way to connect is with the :func:`network.connect <main.connect>` method:

 .. code-block:: python

     >>> from brownie import network
     >>> network.connect('development')

-This method queries the network settings from the configuration file, launches the local RPC, and connects to it with a ``Web3`` instance.
+This method queries the network settings from the configuration file, launches the local RPC, and connects to it with a :func:`Web3 <brownie.network.web3.Web3>` instance.
 Alternatively, you can accomplish the same with these commands:

 .. code-block:: python